-The scientific approach is the antithesis of the philosophical approach.
-In many instances philosophers, unlike scientists, worked in complete isolation.
-Indeed there is a sense that because of the nature of philosophy, its a priori method as it were, then clearly philosophers don’t need to co-operate in the way that scientists co-operate.
-Of course this solipsistic attitude was challenged in the 19th century.
-For example, C.S.
-Pierce, because of his penchant for science and his many years in the laboratory, believed that philosophers should learn as much as they can from scientists.
-He even thought that they should actually use scientific methods.
-The idea that a single individual could arrive at the truth is a complete mistake, according to Peirce.
-So although philosophers obviously read and analyse the works of other philosophers, they are still doing so, in a sense, in the context of their own intellectual autonomy.
+The scientific approach is antithetical to the philosophical or religious/spiritual approach.
+In many instances philosophers and religious thinkers/leaders worked in complete isolation.
+Indeed there’s a sense that because of the nature of philosophy (loosely, its — as it were — a priori method), then clearly philosophers don’t need to cooperate in the way that scientists cooperate.
+Indeed that almost solipsistic attitude was challenged — by a philosopher — in the 19th century.Take the 19th century American philosopher C.S.
+Peirce.
+He believed that philosophers should learn as much as they can from science and scientists.
+(This was primarily because of Peirce’s penchant for science and his many years in the laboratory.)
+He even thought that philosophers should actually use scientific methods.
+(Peirce also believed that philosophers and even logicians should study the way scientists reason.)
+According to Peirce, the idea that a single individual could arrive at the truth entirely on his own is a complete mistake.
+Yet although philosophers obviously read and analyse the works of other philosophers, they’re still doing so (arguably) within the context of their own intellectual autonomy.